Body Snatchers (1993 film): Production

-Ferrara version

 Abel Ferrara was approached to do the film, which was his first film for a major studio.
 He took a liking to the original story and stated that his appreciation of the story was why he fought for the film rather than quit it.
 As related by Ferrara, "We started our film, already we’re far enough into the script where Warner Bros already had the idea of strangers in a military camp.
 You couldn’t come up with a worse place or a worse starting point for that film.
 We did the best we could; without telling the guys at Warner Bros, I was holding onto the original story, minus the narration....We had a lot of money and we were out in the middle of nowhere, so it was in the editing that it went south.
 Dede Allen was a really talented editor at Warners, in charge of all the editing for all the films.
 I mean, I butted heads, because I don’t like anybody telling me what to do.
 But, you know, we had a pretty good editor ourselves [Anthony Redman], and we were able to play a game well enough that… you’ve seen the film, right?...Right.
 I’m glad you like it – I like it too.
 But could it have been better?
 Sure.
 Would I like to do a remake of that?
 Yeah."
 Ferrara brought in his frequent collaborator Nicholas St. John to re-write the Gordon and Paoli script more toward Ferrara's style as the initial script leaned more in the direction of an over-the-top Splatter film.

-Body Snatchers was filmed in the Winter of 1991 at an abandoned military base in Selma, Alabama.
+Body Snatchers was filmed in the winter of 1991 at an abandoned military base in Selma, Alabama.
+It was the first film to be shot with Arriscope anamorphic lenses.

 Release

-Originally slated for release in the fall of 1993, Warner Brothers released Body Snatchers to only a few dozen theaters on January 14, 1994, and consequently its domestic gross was a mere $428,868.
+Originally slated for release in the fall of 1993, Warner Bros.
+Pictures released Body Snatchers to only a few dozen theaters on January 14, 1994, and consequently its domestic gross was a mere $428,868.